alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 In Windows the `main` arguments `argv` are the original UTF-16 encoded command line arguments (which can be obtained via `GetCommandLine()` + `CommandLineToArgvW()`) translated to the process’ Windows ANSI encoding (the result of `GetACP()`).
 And by default `GetACP()` returns Windows’ global Windows ANSI encoding, in Western countries usually codepage 1252 = Windows ANSI Western, which is a single byte per character Latin-1 extension.
 So by  default this is a **lossy conversion** where e.g. filenames specified as command line arguments, can be irrevocably trashed.

-The AFAIK only way make `GetACP` return the UTF-8 encoding, codepage 65001, so that the `main` arguments get UTF-8 encoded, is (this works since June 2019) to [equip the executable with a suitable **manifest** resource](https://learn.microsoft.com/en-us/windows/apps/design/globalizing/use-utf8-code-page#set-a-process-code-page-to-utf-8).
+The AFAIK only way to make `GetACP` return the UTF-8 encoding, codepage 65001, so that the `main` arguments get UTF-8 encoded, is (this works since June 2019) to [equip the executable with a suitable **manifest** resource](https://learn.microsoft.com/en-us/windows/apps/design/globalizing/use-utf8-code-page#set-a-process-code-page-to-utf-8).

 The manifest is a simple UTF-8 encoded text file which can go like this: